RobertLucey/eircode/README.md

 Eircode
 =======

-Tool to get eircodes from an address
+Tool to get eircodes from an address.
+Optional proxy to avoid rate limiting.

 Installation
 ------------